Iterated function system: Properties

-for any nonempty compact set $A$ in $X$.
-(For contractive IFS this convergence takes place even for any nonempty closed bounded set $A$).
-Random elements arbitrarily close to S may be obtained by the "chaos game," described below.
+for any nonempty compact set A in X. (For contractive IFS this convergence takes place even for any nonempty closed bounded set A).
+Random elements arbitrarily close to S may be obtained by the "chaos game", described below.

 Recently it was shown that the IFSs of non-contractive type (i.e. composed of maps that are not contractions with respect to any topologically equivalent metric in X) can yield attractors.
 These arise naturally in projective spaces, though classical irrational rotation on the circle can be adapted too.

-The collection of functions $f_i$ generates a monoid under composition.
+The collection of functions f_{i} generates a monoid under composition.
 If there are only two such functions, the monoid can be visualized as a binary tree, where, at each node of the tree, one may compose with the one or the other function (i.e. take the left or the right branch).
 In general, if there are k functions, then one may visualize the monoid as a full k-ary tree, also known as a Cayley tree.